Although we take the utmost care of every single byte published with every update, we are still human, and you may run into issues.

 If neither of these solutions works for you, try using another browser, and see if everything’s OK there.

 Although very unlikely, some service solutions cache static files from the server in memory.
 Litespeed and NGINX web servers may be configured this way, and reinstalling The SEO Framework may resolve this issue.
+Restarting the webserver should also work.

 If none of the solutions mentioned above work for you, please open a support inquiry in the forums.
 Thank you!